scottslowe/lowescott.github.io/_posts/2017-02-09-installing-sublime-text-3-on-fedora-25.md

         sudo ln -s /opt/sublime_text/sublime_text /usr/bin/subl

 And that's it.
 You can now launch ST3 from the Fedora Overview screen, or by running `subl` in your terminal.
 (Side note: I have noted that running `subl` without first launching ST3 via the GUI creates an additional icon in the Dash.
 This may not be a big deal for you.
-If you don't like that, launch ST3 first via the GUI, then use `subl` all you like.)
+If you don't like that, launch ST3 first via the GUI, then use `subl` all you like.
+Or, use the fix described in [this post][xref-1].)

 Enjoy!